landlab/landlab/docs/model_grid.rst

 .. _raster4x5openclosed:

 .. figure:: example_raster_grid_with_closed_boundaries.png
-    :scale: 50 %
+    :figwidth: 80 %
+    :align: center

-    Illustration of a simple four-row by five-column raster grid with a combination of open and closed boundaries.
+    Figure 3: Illustration of a simple four-row by five-column raster grid with a combination of open and closed boundaries.

 An important component of any numerical model is the method for handling